biotope/biotope-element/docs/styling.md

 ---

 Web components use a shadow DOM to write their HTML.
 The shadow DOM has some interesting features that make it very different from writing to an element using `innerHTML`.
-In terms of styling, the shadow DOM scopes the style, so that styles from the page does not leak into the component and style and vice-versa.
+Styling-wise, the shadow DOM scopes the style, so that styles from the page does not leak into the component and style and vice-versa.

 However, applying styles to any HTMLElement is just like applying styles to any `biotope-element` component.
 You basically have two approaches: the `style` element and inline styling - with the same advantages and disadvantages as normal HTMLElements.

-__Important ⚠️:__ When adding styles to IE11 specifically, the browser will sometimes not fully render the style you applied to your component even though your css is fully loaded onto the page.
+__⚠️ Important:__ When adding styles to IE11 specifically, the browser will sometimes not fully render the style you applied to your component even though your CSS is fully loaded onto the page.
-This is easily solved by moving your CSS to the bottom of your component (like in all our examples).
+This is easily solved by moving your CSS to the bottom of the component (like in all our examples).

-__Important ⚠️:__ Style-scoping only works in browsers that require the Web Component polyfill.
+__⚠️ Important:__ Style-scoping only works in browsers that require the Web Component polyfill.
 Writing styles for these components is like writing styles for the entire page.
 So use unique class names (for example [BEM](http://getbem.com)) or a build system that renames your classes to keep your codebase maintainable and sane.

-__Important ⚠️:__ Class names that are equal to your component name should also be avoided as the Web Components polyfill also creates this class as part of the polyfilling process.
+__⚠️ Important:__ Class names that are equal to your component name should also be avoided as the Web Components polyfill also creates this class as part of the polyfilling process.

 ## Style element